 Today we have nine IBIZ Districts.
-Nearly 700 businesses within the Districts benefit from AIBA’s efforts in organizing the merchants, increasing the marketing, and creating events.
+Over 600 businesses within the Districts benefit from AIBA’s efforts in organizing the merchants, increasing the marketing, and creating events.
 In 2011, the IBIZ District Program was recognized by the International Economic Development Council for Excellence in Economic Development.

 IBIZ Districts are marketed to tourists, increasing the dollars spent in Austin.
 The Guide to IBIZ Districts is amongst the most popular pieces of information at tourist stops such as hotels, visitors centers, and throughout the districts.